 * Special Tip: Question about missing an obvious solution isn’t the only difficult question you will face while interviewing for any decent job.
 You will face questions about prioritization, dealing with pressure, using logic, and other tricky scenarios that happen in the workplace.
 If you want to make sure that you stand out with your answers and outclass your competitors, have a look at our Interview Success Package.
 Up to 10 premium answers to 31 tricky scenario based questions (+ more) will make your life much easier in the interviews.
 Thank you for checking it out!

 Story from your personal life can help you stand out with your answer

 Life’s more than work, and hiring managers are men and women from flesh and bones, just like you and me.
 They also have their lives, and experience their share of problems.
 Talking about a problem from your personal life–perhaps a health issue that had an obvious solution, or some problem you had with your partner, can actually help you connect with your interviewers.

 Talking openly about your personal life sends a clear sign to the other side of the table: You want to speak in a genuine manner in the interviews, you do not want to hide anything.
 That’s always a plus.
 What’s more, most job seekers will talk only about work (or they will remain silent, since this is a tricky question for many), and hence you can easily stand out with your answer.

 At the end of the day, your attitude matters for the hiring managers.
 And you can demonstrate the right attitude speaking about any problem–a Math riddle, a job interview, a conflict with a colleague, a process improvement, or a relationship crisis…

 Ready to answer this one?
 I hope so!
 Check also 7 sample answers to other tricky interview questions:

 - Tell me about a time you wish you’d handled a situation differently with a colleague.

-- Tell us about a time when you used logic to solve a problem.
+- Tell us about a time when you missed a deadline.